Ikytsu/Easier-BF/Doc/config-documentation.md

 # Configuration File Guidelines

-To create a configuration file, name it `config.txt` and place it in the same directory as the compiler path.
+To create a configuration file, name it `config.txt` and place it in the same directory where you launch the compiler (config.txt is different for each folder where you launch the compiler).

 Separate each configuration declaration by a new line.